vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

-To understand the role of these parameters, we will evaluate the output of :func:`vocalpy.segment.meansquared` with and without the clean-up parameters.
+To understand the role of these parameters, we will evaluate the output of {py:func}`vocalpy.segment.meansquared` with and without the clean-up parameters.
 We will also compare with another algorithm that simply sets the threshold to the average of the signal.

 There are three conditions we want to compare:
 1. The